jbiemans77/PicoPiThermometerHygrometer/README_CS50.md

 <b>label</b> - This is the label to be shown on the screen.
 (EX: "Temp :" or "Humid:", etc)<br>
 <b>suffix</b> - This is the suffix to be shown on the screen.
 (EX: "C", "%", etc)<br>

-I created this as a class because I noticed that some of the most of the code was duplicated when I was creating the screens, so having this class allows me to reduce the duplication.
+I created this as a class because I noticed that some of the code was duplicated when I was creating the screens, so having this class allows me to reduce the duplication.

 <hr>